 Children & Divorce: The Different Age Stages: 6/11 (Elementary School Years):

-At this age children are introduced to an ever increasing amount of peer interactions, and they may begin to become a little distant.
+From six to eleven years, peer interaction becomes yet another factor in a divorce equation.
+At this age, a child's world expands as he or she acquires an ever increasing number of friends whose opinions a child values highly.
+At this age, children may become a little distant from their parents even under normal conditions.
 For early elementary school children, the onset of divorce can be a very difficult obstacle to overcome.
-As the children get older, hopefully they begin to realize that their parents did not abandon them.
-They will only realize this if the parents are open in talking with the children.
+As the children get older, they normally begin to realize that their parents did not abandon them, but they will only realize this if the parents are open in talking with the children.

 Certainly elementary school children feel extreme loss when a divorce occurs, but it is not impossible for the parents to rebuild the child's sense of security.
-Children interact with an ever increasing amount of new people and they may come home with controversial questions about certain issues concerning the divorce.
+Children meet new people and they may come home with controversial questions about certain issues concerning the divorce.
 Typically a child's only wish at this age is for parents to reunite, and they may attempt to accomplish this task on their own.

 Problems with the Divorce